Complete and competitive financial markets in a complex world: Countably Additive Markets

 The conditions for the existence of a countably additive pricing measure listed under \tiref a and \tiref b are perhaps deceptively simple.
-In fact the inequality $\na_c(\rho) > -\infty$ implies that, if $\seqn f$ is a uniformly bounded sequence of negligible functions, then necessarily $\sup_nf_n$ has to be negligible as well.
-Thus, e.g., $\Neg_*$ has to be closed with respect to countable unions.
-This property requires a rather deep reformulation of the axioms \eqref{ge} that characterize economic rationality, $\ge_*$, and there may well be cases in which such additional conditions are simply contradictory.
-If, e.g., $\Omega$ is a separable metric space and $\Neg_*$ consists of sets of first category then, as is well known, $\Prob_{ca}(\Omega,\Neg_*) = \emp$, see \cite[Th\'eor\`eme 1]{szpilrajn}.
+They are in fact increasingly restrictive the finer the $\sigma$ algebra $\A$.
+With $\A$ equal to the power set of $\Omega$, virtually every sequence of positive and bounded functions may potentially produce a violation of the condition $\na(\rho)>-\infty$.
+To stress this point, we observe that such inequality implies that, whenever $\seqn f$ is a uniformly bounded sequence of negligible functions, then necessarily $\sup_nf_n$ has to be negligible as well.
+An obvious implication is that $\Neg_*$ has to be closed with respect to countable unions, a property which requires a rather deep reformulation of the axioms \eqref{ge} that characterize economic rationality, as embodied into $\ge_*$.
+There may well be cases in which such additional condition is simply contradictory and which cast doubts on the economic adequacy of the countably additive paradigm.
+A model in which the sample space $\Omega$ is a separable metric space is a good case in point.
+In fact, if we take $\Neg_*$ to consist of sets of first category -- which would clearly be a good example of what people consider as negligible -- then, as is well known, $\Prob(\A,\Neg_*) = \emp$, see \cite[Th\'eor\`eme 1]{szpilrajn}.